 So what does this all mean?
 Well, it means that I am very familiar with many aspects of the systems we talk about.
 I am comfortable talking about networking and streaming one minute, and good power supply design the next.
 Hey, we could even talk about patents, business aspects, etc.

 No, it doesn’t mean I know more than anyone in these fields.
-Many people have more experience than me in their deep vertical.
-What it means is that I have a broader set of experiences than most, and I have the knowledge to dig deep and analyze what is going on after some 40 years of being immersed in all aspects related to audio and technology.
+But I do have broad set of knowledge of audio science and engineering enabling me to dig deep and analyze what is going on after some 40 years of being immersed in many aspects related to audio and technology.

 Here is a list of technologies I feel very comfortable in: